-The permission of foreign ownership is therefore based on discretion by the FDI and the award of the business licences will occur on a case by case basis.
+The permission of foreign ownership is therefore based on discretion by the FDI, and the award of the business licenses will occur on a case-by-case basis.
 The FDI Law also provides that the conditions of investment will prescribe:

 - The legal form of entity which may be established

 - The percentage of capital capable of being owned, hence there may be a requirement for some Emirati national ownership of a minority investment;

 - The minimum capital to be invested (with any conditions or controls attached to this investment); and

 - A prescribed Emirati workforce/employees to be engaged by the company.